Chapter 17: Shenandoah II: Leadership and Survival

 However, there was always that plan B, which would allow Triet to

-lighten his load, before marching north.
-It was a demonic plan which
+lighten his load before marching north.
+It was a demonic plan that would

-would also address the problem of finding food for his worn-down
+also address the problem of finding food for his worn-down conscripts.

-conscripts.
-With the Ho Chi Minh trail conveyer belt bringing in a
+With the Ho Chi Minh trail conveyor belt bringing in a constant resupply

-constant resupply of fresh bodies every day, and with the average six
+of fresh bodies every day, and with the average six-month expiration

-which would help his boss, Duan.
-It would strengthen the effectiveness
+shortage, but it would also benefit his boss, Duan.
+It would strengthen

-of Duan’s big battle strategy, by breeding hate in the North toward us
+the effectiveness of Duan's big battle strategy by breeding hate in the

-for doing so.
-Their dead bodies would also placate the gullible
+political reasons were for doing so.
+Their dead bodies would also

-Westmoreland, helping convince him that he was winning the war.
+placate the gullible Westmoreland, helping convince him that he was

 By now, “Dogface” had been in camp long enough for most of her